Agency for Healthcare Research and Quality (AHRQ)

 - Henry J. Kaiser Family Foundation - Putting Men's Health Care Disparities On the Map: Examining Racial and Ethnic Disparities at the State Level: This report catalogues disparities in factors that influence health and access to care such as income and education as well as documents the persistence of disparities between white men and men of color.

-Institute of Medicine of the National Academies (IOM): In its work around select populations, the IOM examines significant health concerns that may affect groups of individuals categorized by common occupation, environment, health condition or characteristics, or a shared exposure to a unique health risk.
-Of particular note are the IOM’s efforts around racial and ethnic disparities in health and health care.
+The National Academies of Sciences, Engineering & Medicine - Health and Medicine Division (formerly the Institute of Medicine): In its work around select populations, the Health and Medicine Division (HMD) examines significant health concerns that may affect groups of individuals categorized by common occupation, environment, health condition or characteristics, or a shared exposure to a unique health risk.
+Of particular note are the HMD’s efforts around racial and ethnic disparities in health and health care.

 Intercultural Cancer Council (ICC): The ICC promotes policies, programs, partnerships, and research to eliminate the unequal burden of cancer among racial and ethnic minorities and medically underserved populations in the United States and its associated territories.

-Measure Demographic and Health Surveys (DHS): The Measure DHS project is funded by the U.S. Agency for International Development.
+The Demographic and Health Surveys (DHS) Program: The DHS project is funded by the U.S. Agency for International Development.
 Since 1984, this project has provided technical assistance to more than 240 surveys in over 85 countries, advancing global understanding of health and population trends in developing countries.

 MedlinePlus: MedlinePlus is the National Institutes of Health's Web site for patients and their families and friends.
 Produced by the National Library of Medicine, it brings you information about diseases, conditions, and wellness issues in language you can understand.
 The following link will take you to information about health disparities from the National Institutes of Health.